sge-network/sge/docs/specs/Mint/04_Begin_Block.md

 }
 ```

-If the phase has changed, set the minter with the changed parameters:
+If there has been a phase change, update the minter with the modified parameters:

 ```go
 // set the new minter properties if the phase has changed or inflation has changed